 Get on the water

-Starting from the port of Argostoli by motorboat you have a variety of options.
+Starting your cruise from the port of Argostoli by motorboat you have a variety of options.
 You could stay in the Argostoli/Lixouri gulf, pass the fish farms and make your way around the gulf.
 There are several secluded little beaches along the rocky coast, accessible only by boat, and long stretches of beach along the Lixouri side of the gulf coast.
 If you want a leisurely cruise in calm waters, this could be your choice.

 Your boat hire staff will let you know the furthest beach you are allowed to travel to within your mile limit, as already mentioned in boat hire tips.

 Although there are not many totally secluded beaches en route, you should always have water and some snacks with you.
-Also your mobile phone is an important item to carry with you, just in case you need to contact the boat rental.
+Also, your mobile phone is an important item to carry with you, just in case you need to contact the boat rental.

 From Argostoli port south towards Minies

 Leaving the port of Argostoli, keep to the left side of the shore.
 Your cruise will take you along a coastline with pine forests reaching down to the sea.

 Passing the waterwheel of Katavothres, before reaching the Fanari lighthouse, you will see the narrow Fanari beach in front of the Argostoli camping site.
 This is a beach with the road above and along with it.

 Continuing south from Fanari and passing the lighthouse, there will soon be some tiny coves with small beaches.
 Interesting for a swim and exploring some caves could be Kamaroules, which are small sea caves.